pdhoopr/gps-to-gpx/README.md

 # GPS to GPX
 A simple tool for converting an array of GPS points to GPX.

-This is a fairly minimal library that uses GPS waypoint data from an activity (a run, bike ride, hike, etc.) to create a GPX file.
+This is a fairly minimal library that formats GPS waypoint data from an activity (a run, bike ride, hike, etc.) as GPX.
 Although the use cases are a bit limited, it can be helpful in specific situations.

 ## The Hook
 Let's say you use a service like [Nike+](https://www.nike.com/US/en_US/p/activity) for tracking your runs.
 Being a curious person, you're interested in trying out some other services to see what they're like, or maybe you've decided to start doing some cycling and now want to track all your different activities in one place, like [Strava](https://www.strava.com/dashboard), and you want to take your data with you.
 A common way of doing this is to download your data as a GPX file and import it into other services.
 Nike+ (inexplicably) doesn't let you export data from your runs, but it does have an API that lets you grab JSON data for each activity.
 So, you're kind of stuck; you have some JSON data but you want GPX files.
 That's where this library comes in handy!